transfermarkt/.github/profile/README.md

 We supply news, stats, videos, fan opinions and player agent information.

-The platform was found-ed by Matthias Seidel in 2001.
+The platform was founded by Matthias Seidel in 2001.
 Axel Springer has a 51 percent stake in the Transfermarkt since 2008.